Ukraine War — Strategic Assessment

 8. Confidence Assessment

-High confidence: Easter-ceasefire violation tallies (independent reciprocal sources); 25–26 April barrage scale (Russia Matters, Al Jazeera); Pokrovsk pressure as operational center of gravity; frozen state of the territorial track.
+High confidence: Easter-ceasefire violation tallies (independent reciprocal sources); 25–26 April barrage scale (Russia Matters, Al Jazeera); the May strike-tempo escalation (13–14 May 1,567-drone/56-missile salvo; 24 May Kyiv strike); Pokrovsk pressure as operational center of gravity; frozen state of the territorial track.

-Medium confidence: Kharkiv-axis fixing-operation hypothesis (force-concentration ratios not yet confirmed by independent geolocation networks); reproducibility of Russian aerial-munition expenditure rates over multi-week tempo.
+Medium confidence: Kharkiv-axis fixing-operation hypothesis (force-concentration ratios not yet confirmed by independent geolocation networks); specific square-mileage of territorial change (ISW caveats; Ukrainian government claims 400–600 sq km exceed ISW figures of 116–170 sq km, unresolved).

-Critical gaps: Actual Russian military casualties (classified; Ukrainian estimates may be inflated for IW purposes); closed-door content of US–Russia and US–Ukraine bilateral channels; Russian domestic political stability under wartime conditions; Belarusian posture toward Russian staging compared to the Lebanese-precedent host-state-constraint dynamic.
+Critical gaps: Actual Russian military casualties (classified; Ukrainian estimates may be inflated for IW purposes); closed-door content of US–Russia and US–Ukraine bilateral channels, including the substance of the 19 May Trump-Putin call; Russian domestic political stability under wartime conditions; Belarusian posture toward Russian staging compared to the Lebanese-precedent host-state-constraint dynamic; whether the April–May ground reversal is a durable trend or a seasonal/rotational artefact.

 Sources